Stanley Nyazamba: Professional

 Nyazamba signed with the Richmond Kickers of the USL Second Division in April 2008.
 He scored 8 goals in 16 games in his debut season, and was named 2008 USL2 Rookie of the Year.

 Nyazamba signed a developmental contract with the Columbus Crew on September 15, 2008, filling the roster spot of the waived Ryan Miller.
-He made his Black & Gold debut on June 30, 2009 in the Crew's 2009 Lamar Hunt U.S. Open Cup third round match against the Rochester Rhinos, then of the USL First Division.
+He made his Black & Gold debut on June 30, 2009, in the Crew's 2009 Lamar Hunt U.S. Open Cup third round match against the Rochester Rhinos, then of the USL First Division.
 Nyazamba played the full 120 minutes and assisted on the Duncan Oughton goal that sent the match into extra time.

 He signed with new USSF Division 2 franchise FC Tampa Bay in March 2010.
 On February 14, 2011, Nyazamba returned to the Richmond Kickers, signing with the club that had recently moved into the newly formed USL Pro league.

 Youth coaching

 Nyazamba has also been a youth soccer coach for over 10 years and was in involved in youth travel teams for Columbus Crew and Richmond Kickers.
 In 2010, he began preschool coaching with Little Kicks before moving to Atlanta, Georgia in February 2014.
-There he founded his own soccer program Kidz 'n' Kicks Soccer Inc. This is a program designed for kids of ages 2–8.
+There, he founded a soccer program for kids of ages 2 to 8, Kidz 'n' Kicks Soccer Inc.